labsforazure/labs/README.md

-Hello, Azure Labs is created to share with the community labs about Azure.
+Hello, Labs For Azure is created to share with the community labs about Azure.
 These labs will help to learn a topic about Azure.
 As I read once, by the community, for the community.

-This is how you can share your own lab with the community.
+This is how you can share your own lab with the community :

 #  Share your Azure Lab
-First, Azure Labs was made using "Jekyll" and github pages.
+First, Labs For Azure was made using "Jekyll" and github pages.
 In other words, you just have to create a "markdown" (something like this one) and share it with the community so everyone can learn.

 ## Step 1 : Organize the markdown file
 Your markdown file needs a specified organization :